almogtavor/date-range-picker/README.md

  A React date picker calendar with ranges.

 #### Main Features:
-  * Pick method - an option of configuring the component to be date picker, range picker or ranges picker.
+  * Pick method - an option of configuring the component to be date picker, range picker, or ranges picker.
-  * Days amount tab - an option of selecting number of days backwards from current date immediately by choosing number.
+  * Days amount tab - an option of selecting a number of days backward from the current date immediately by choosing a number.
-  * Colors pallete - an option of determining the component's color (can be disabled removed).
+  * Colors palette - an option of determining the component's color (can be disabled removed).
   * Language - English and Hebrew support.
-  * Select all button - an option of selecting all of current board's dates.
-Weather viewing dates, months or years.
+  * Select all button - an option of selecting all of the current board's dates.
+Whether viewing dates, months, or years.
-  * Boards number - an option of configuring component to be in one board or two boards.
+  * Boards number - an option of configuring components to be in one board or two boards.

 #### Demo at https://almogtavor.github.io/date-range-picker/